jlperona-teaching/ecs390-spring19/seminars/week04.md

 I am not going to grade this that harshly.
 That being said, if it's clear from your review that you didn't read the paper, you may not receive full credit.

-### Extra Credit
+## Extra Credit

+*Looking back at what worked for you.*

+### Explanation

-The extra credit isn't related to the content for next week, but instead has you look back at your experiences from previous weeks.
+The extra credit isn't related to the content for next week, but instead has you look back at your experiences from this and previous weeks.
 I'm curious as to how you feel about those now.

 In order to get the extra credit for this week, *you need to do the original assignment as well*.
 Submit your response together with the assignment for this week on Canvas.
 Extra credit will be assigned based on the quality of your responses and how much thought you put into them.

+### Assignment

 In this class, you've gotten a chance to have a discussion in a bigger group (10-11 people) and a smaller group (3-4 people).
 Answer the following questions about your experiences.